Nopesound/notify-message/README.md

 * Message Title: [messageTitle]
 * ReadMoreMessage: [readMoreMessage]
 ## Usage
+Thi library required:
+* JQuery
+* Bootstrap 4
-you will need to include:
+You will need to include:
  - The JavaScript file `notifyMessage.js` (or its minified version `notifyMessage.min.js`)
  - The css file `notifyMessage.css`(or its minified version `notifyMessage.min.css`)